Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 \subsection{Length-priority system}

-\paragraph{Observation} Empirical studies show that shorter words are less frequently selected by users~\cite{lehmann2023typing, 2025suggestion}, since typing them manually requires little effort and offers minimal time savings.
-Our agent replicated this behavior (see Section~\ref{sec:acc_wl}): as shown in~\autoref{fig:acc_wl}, words under five characters have low usage rates, even when suggestion accuracy is high.
+\paragraph{Observation} Typists were observed to choose fewer suggestions for shorter words, where keystroke savings are minimal, and word frequency is higher.
+Our agent replicated this behavior.
+As shown in~\autoref{fig:acc_wl}, words under five characters have low usage rates, even when suggestion accuracy is high.

 \paragraph{Hypothesis} We hypothesize that prioritizing longer words in the suggestion list can increase efficiency, as longer words are more costly to type manually and thus more beneficial to pick.